cfe-lab/Kive/INSTALL.md

 Initialize the system
 ---------------------
-To start fresh with a clean system, (re-)deploy the static files and run the reset command.
+The following instructions will initialize your system with a clean instance.
+If you are running Kive as a production server with Apache, (re-)deploy the static files by running the following command.
+If you are running Kive as a development server on your workstation, then there is no need to collect static files and you can ignore this.

     sudo LD_LIBRARY_PATH=:/usr/local/lib ./manage.py collectstatic

+Next, clear and re-populate the database with the following command:

     ./manage.py reset --load=demo

-You can leave the load parameter off, or set it to other fixture names, like `converter_pipeline`.
+You can leave the load parameter off, or set it to other fixture names, like `converter_pipeline`.  `demo` refers to a set of fixture files that populate the database with two pipelines that were used in the development of Kive, and for demonstrating the software.

 You are now ready to run a local Django webserver: